“Sorry, Dudes. My Bad.”

 “She’ll kill them,” Duncan slurred, pink tears pooling in his eyes.

-He whipped out a knife and slashed through the duct tape, gathered the Associate’s limp form into his arms.
-He sank to the floor, cradling the younger man, trying to make him as comfortable as possible, then whipped out Caliban’s burner phone and punched in DeShay’s cell number, hoping against hope the signal would find its way through the interference from Delphi’s Fathoms.
+He whipped out a knife, slashed through the duct tape.
+Gathered the Associate’s limp form into his arms and sank to the floor, cradling him, trying to make him as comfortable as possible—then whipped out Caliban’s burner phone and punched in DeShay’s cell number, hoping against hope the signal would find its way through the interference from Delphi’s Fathoms.

 Voicemail.
 “DeShay, this is not a joke.
-If you’re with people right now, I want you to pause this message and go listen to it somewhere where no one can overhear.
+If you’re with people, I want you to pause this message right now and go listen to it somewhere where no one can overhear.
 Okay?”
-He paused and took a deep breath.
+He took a deep breath.
 “Okay.
 Baby, I don’t even know how to begin to explain myself to you.
 But I need you to drop whatever you’re doing and come right now to the address I’m gonna text you, and bring all your healer-y shit.
 Make sure no one follows you, and delete this message now, and the text too, and don’t breathe a word about this to anyone—okay?
-And get ready to forget everything you’re about to see, and never ask me any questions about any of it, ever.
+And get ready to forget everything you’re about to see and never ask me any questions about any of it, ever.
 I’m so sorry in advance.
 I love you more than life.
 Bye.”

 He dropped the phone, took one look at Duncan’s graying face, and broke down in tears.
 “Fuck—fucking—fuck this.”
 He slammed his fist into the concrete floor.
 “I swear I’m gonna make this up to you, spud.
 Okay?
 Just hang in there.
 As God is my witness, Duncan, I swear to you on my life: You will be with your family again.
 Do you understand?”

-“As God is my witness,” Elisha vowed, seeing visions of blood, “that Amelia bitch is gonna pay.”
+“As God is my witness,” Elisha vowed, seeing visions of blood, “that Amelia bitch will pay.”